Grissess/MorphDragonExtensions/README.md

-- **You'll want to patch the configs in this directory.** In lieu of forking Morph, I've just uploaded configs that have sensible defaults for this use case.
+- **You'll want to patch the configs in this directory.** In lieu of forking Morph, I've just uploaded configs that have sensible defaults for this use case in the [config directory][config].
 You are welcome to modify them, but note that _your dragon abilities won't work_ if you don't at least start from this base.

 Usage
 -----